-4.13 At the present time, there is no intention to make use of this flexibility owing to the significant 7.10 schedule of works required to maintain and invest in our assets and as such no Strategy has yet been approved by Council.
-5.0 COMMERCIAL ACTIVITY 5.1 This section will cover the following areas identified by CIPFA guidance where their impact is material: The authority's approach to commercial activities including processes ensuring effective due diligence and defining the authority's risk appetite in respect of these, including proportionality in respect of overall resources.
-Requirements for independent and expert advice and scrutiny arrangements.
-5.2 The council's Commercialisation Strategy 2018 - 2023 can be found at Appendix 1 to this report.
-It was previously approved as part of the Capital Strategy by full Council and minor updates have been made.
-5.3 As local authorities become increasingly complex and diverse it is vital that those charged with governance understand the long-term context in which investment decisions are made and all the financial risks to which the authority is exposed.
+4.13 At the present time, there is no intention to make use of this flexibility owing to the significant schedule of works required to maintain and invest in our assets and as such no Strategy has yet been approved by Council.

+5.0 COMMERCIAL ACTIVITY

+- 5.1 This section will cover the following areas identified by CIPFA guidance where their impact is material: - The authority's approach to commercial activities including processes ensuring effective due diligence and defining the authority's risk appetite in respect of these, including proportionality in respect of overall resources. - Requirements for independent and expert advice and scrutiny arrangements. - The council's Commercialisation Strategy 2023/24 can be found at Appendix 1 to this report.
+It was previously approved as part of the Capital Strategy by full Council and minor updates have been made. - As local authorities become increasingly complex and diverse it is vital that those charged with governance understand the long-term context in which investment decisions are made and all the financial risks to which the authority is exposed.
 The impact of commercialisation has widened the scope of local authority powers and with the introduction of arrangements such as combined authorities it is no longer sufficient to consider only the individual local authority but also the residual risks and liabilities to which it is subject.

 Authorities may invest in other financial assets, including loans and property primarily for financial return, which are not part of treasury management activity.

-Other investments may include: 'service investments' held clearly and explicitly in the course of the provision - and for the purposes - of operational services, including regeneration 'commercial investments' which are taken for mainly financial reasons, including investments arising as part of business structures, such as shares and loans in subsidiaries or other outsourcing structures such as IT providers or building services providers; or investments explicitly taken with the aim of making a financial surplus for the organisation; commercial investments also include non-financial assets which are held primarily for financial return such as investment properties.
-5.4 Investigations into policy driven initiatives and investments are allowed under the Capital and Investment Strategies under the delegated authority of the S.151 Officer.
+Other investments may include:

+- 'service investments' held clearly and explicitly in the course of the provision and for the purposes of operational services, including regeneration - 'commercial investments' which are taken for mainly financial reasons, including investments arising as part of business structures, such as shares and loans in subsidiaries or other outsourcing structures such as IT providers or building services providers; or investments explicitly taken with the aim of making a financial surplus for the organisation; commercial investments also include non-financial assets which are held primarily for financial return such as investment properties. - Investigations into policy driven initiatives and investments are allowed under the Capital and Investment Strategies under the delegated authority of the S.151 Officer.
 The authority currently has no material commercial activity and none is forecast in the current capital programme.

-Together v we make a difference council l 5.5 Expert advice will be sought, including legal and fina ancial, where required for a any : service or , commercial investments.
-Commercial activity is n not risk-free, even where no or cheap , external horrowing is used

-- All decisions to incur expenditure and to borrow must be backed by effective legal powers, which might not be available.
+- Expert advice will be sought, including legal and financial, where required for any service or commercial investments.
+Commercial activity is not risk-free, even where no or cheap external borrowing is used. - All decisions to incur expenditure and to borrow must be backed by effective legal powers, which might not be available.
 There is an additional problem in that these decisions may subsequently be invalidated by changes in statutory provisions or developments in case law. - The authority's returns (income and capital gains) are at risk, while, once incurred, borrowing costs are unavoidable.
 A reduction in returns could put the authority's revenue account into deficit.
 There are risks in relation to the fair value of the property on the balance sheet, for example, where the commercial property fair value is less than the value of the debt liability. - Assuming the investment is purchased at market prices, the extra margin or return must reflect additional risk.